pradipsinh-7span/vishesh/src/packages/dev/tsconfig-lib/README.md

 > Publish the library

-- ⚠️ This is not the complete guild to build and publish the library on npm.
+⚠️ This is not the complete guild to build and publish the library on npm.
-- 📺 You can expect the full youtube video guide.

 ```shell
 pnpm publish --access public